cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/running_jobs.rst.txt

 .. code::

-   $ srun -c 8 -- my-command
+   $ srun -c 8 -- my-command --threads 8

 The amount of RAM allocated by default should be sufficient for most tasks, but when needed you can request additional RAM using the